Best travel insurance USA

 - The couple decided to travel past the recommended weeks of pregnancy.
 Most providers won’t insure a pregnant woman beyond 20 weeks, roughly five months pregnant.
 In this instance, the couple’s provider stipulated that they would cover her beyond 26 weeks of pregnancy, but the mother only.

-- The couple were snorkeling in Hawaii when contractions began.
+- The couple were snorkelling in Hawaii when contractions began.
 The hospital in Hawaii was too small to cater for a premature birth and the couple was then flown to Honolulu.

 Am I covered?